sukhmanvig/DreamCode/doc/sprint1/SR1.md

 - To avoid merging conflicts we will try to do a mini release a few days before the due date, so integrating things will be easier.

 ----Best experience----
 Seeing all the cool stuff the team developed was exciting.
-Found Found it satisfying to see our website coming together
+Found it satisfying to see our website coming together.

 ----Worst experience----
 Time  wasted and spent on debugging.